-Ex-Wife Of Top White House Aide Rob Porter Says She Told The FBI About Abuse
+An Ex-Wife Of Top White House Aide Rob Porter Says She Told The FBI About Abuse

 But what remains unclear is who in the Trump administration knew about the allegations and why Porter was still able to work in the White House.

 Shah said Thursday that the White House trusts the background check process, and that Trump did not previously know of the allegations or Porter's interim security clearance.
-White House chief of staff John Kelly, according to Shah, was only made "fully aware" of the allegations when reports emerged this week.
+White House Chief of Staff John Kelly, according to Shah, was only made "fully aware" of the allegations when reports emerged this week.
 Shah declined to get into specifics about whether he knew of some of the allegations.

 Kelly released two statements Wednesday on Porter's resignation, which mostly showed support for the former staff secretary, although the second said he was "shocked" and clearly condemned domestic violence.